 For the purpose of this blog segment, we will look at several substances that are currently considered among some of the most dangerous illegal street drugs today.

-• Heroin – Originally a prescription drug, this illegal substance is very addictive.
+• Heroin – Originally a prescription drug, this illegal substance is very addictive and can vary in appearance.
 Users often find they build up a tolerance to it quickly, so they have to take larger and larger doses, which increases risks and can lead to blackouts, comas, and sudden death.

 • Krokodil – This substance is synthetic heroin, which first appeared in Russia and has spread to other countries around the world.
 What makes it appealing is it is about half the price of heroin.
 It is even more addictive than heroin.
 Many people become addicted to it after just using it once.

 • Scopolamine – This substance is highly toxic and poisonous, yet does not stop people from wanting to try it for its hallucinogenic effects.
 People who have survived, have noted they were easy to manipulate, as they had no self-control and could be told to do things they would normally not do.

 • Crystal Meth – This illegal drug is highly addictive and gives people a perceived boost in energy.
 Long-term effects include brain damage, skin conditions, and a loss of teeth.
 Accidental overdoses can cause kidney failure, bleeding in the brain, and heart problems, all of which are typically fatal.

 • Crack Cocaine – This substance is a mixture of cocaine and other ingredients.
 It is considered to be more addictive than cocaine.
 Some people become addicted to it after just smoking it once.
 Using this drug can cause seizures, breathing difficulties, and heart failure.